Mary Monica Maxwell-Scott

+Early life

 She was born in Tunbridge Wells in Kent as Mary Monica Hope Scott in 1852, the only surviving child of James Hope-Scott (1812-1873) and his wife Charlotte Harriet Jane née Lockhart (1827-1858), daughter of John Gibson Lockhart and grand-daughter of the noted Scottish novelist Sir Walter Scott.
 Until her own children were born Mary Monica was the only living descendant of Sir Walter Scott.

+Career

 In 1868, as the heir to her father, she applied for a loan of £2,000 to have the land at Abbotsford House drained; as a minor she received her father's consent for the loan.
 On the death of her father in 1873 she inherited Abbotsford House, the home of Walter Scott.
-In London in 1874 she married the Hon Joseph Constable-Maxwell, third son of William, Lord Herries, following which the couple adopted the surname Maxwell-Scott.

 Like her great-grandfather, she became a writer of historical books.
 She also wrote a number of books about her famous ancestor including an authoritative guide to Scott’s collection of 'gabions' titled Abbotsford: a Guide to the Personal Relics and Possessions of Sir Walter Scott.

-Mary Maxwell-Scott had eight children, five of whom survived her.
-These were:
+Personal life

+In London in 1874 she married the Hon.
+Joseph Constable-Maxwell, third son of William, Lord Herries, following which the couple adopted the surname Maxwell-Scott.
+Together, they were the parents of eight children, five of whom survived her, including: